denniszielke/ethereum_lab/DevSmartContract.md

 ~~~
 truffle init
 ~~~
-4. If you are running windows you have to rename the created `truffle.js` file to `truffle-config.js` in order for it to work
+4. If you are running windows you have to rename the created `truffle.js` file to `truffle-config.js` in order for it to work.
 5. Launch VSCode and open the folder
 ~~~
 code .